aiifabbf/TOEFL-writings/writing.md

 In conclusion, advertising functioning as dependable origins of commodities is disappearing, replaced by its greater function as public awareness raiser and a piece of fine arts that best transfers the noble philosophy of the brand.
 It is anticipated that as society advances, advertisements will continue to be even lovelier before eyes but less faithful in mind.

-** 50' ** :new_moon_with_face:
+**50'** :new_moon_with_face:

 -----

 TPO 34

-##### :pencil: Do you agree or disagree with the following statement?
+##### :calendar: Do you agree or disagree with the following statement?
 Educating children is a more difficult task today than it was in the past because they spend so much time on cell phone, online games, and social networking website.

 Generation gaps exist between every two generations in reality, but it was not until the very recent that gaps between the latest two generations seem so considerably enlarged, with increasing complaints from parents that education becomes a tough task which in my opinion is a truth.
 However, distractions like the prevailing smart phones and online games, on which the majority of parents blame for their children being untamable, from my perspective, hardly count as the primary reason.